fybrik/fybrik/site/docs/tasks/control-plane-security.md

 ```

 Here is an example of a self-signed issuer managed by cert-manager.
 The secret tls-ca that holds the CA certificate
-is creates and automatically renewed by cert-manager.
+is created and automatically renewed by cert-manager.

 ```bash
 apiVersion: cert-manager.io/v1